-I recently reconfigured my shop and have a French Cleat Tool Storage System made it so easy to move all my shop cabinets and racks around.
+I recently reconfigured my shop with a French Cleat Wall and man what a game changer!
+It’s so easy to move all my shop cabinets and racks around.
 If you want some flexibility in your shop then you need to give the french cleat system a try!

-Today I’m going to give you a quick primer on french cleats and show you how I setup a couple sections in my shop.
-I’ll also show you some of the projects I’ve built that use the french cleat hanging system and give you links to build those too.
+Today I’m going to give you a quick primer on how to make the wood cleats and show you how I setup a couple sections in my shop.
+I’ll also show you some of the projects I’ve built that use the french cleat system and give you links to build those too.
 And I’ll also show you how easy it is to make a small tool holder.

-The heart of the french cleat system is a series of wooden strips with a 45 degree angle cut on one side.
+The heart of the french cleat system is a series of wooden strips which have a 45 degree angle cut on one side.
 The easiest way to get a lot of strips is to use a sheet of 4×8 plywood and rip it down into several strips.
 After that start making the wood cleat by cutting a sheet into a more manageable size to handle on the tablesaw.

 Then cut a series of 3″ wide 4′ long strips.
-The number you’ll need will depend upon how much wall you are trying to cover and how far apart you want your cleats.
-Do some planning here to see what fits your needs.
-And remember, you’ll need strips to mount to the back of your racks and cabinets so you need to factor in for that as well.
+The number you’ll need will depend upon how big you want your french cleat wall and how far apart the cleats are.
+So do some planning here to see what fits your needs.
+And remember, you’ll need a wood cleat to mount to the back of your racks and cabinets so you need to factor in for that as well.

 The interlocking french cleat angle is a 45 degrees.
-Set the bevel on your tablesaw blade to 45 degrees and cut a bevel along one of the sides of each strip.
+Set the bevel on your tablesaw blade to 45 degrees.
+After that cut a bevel along one of the sides of each strip for the french cleats.

 I decided to go with a 10″ gap between each cleat.
-This would allow me to span 30″ with 3 cleats and support a 30″ cabinet that was the biggest piece I was hanging.
+This would allow me to span 30″ with 3 cleats and support a 30″ cabinet on my french cleat wall.

-Again do some planning and figure out the height you want the cleats to be so the cabinets and tools will be at the right height for you.
-Then use a 4′ level and some 3″ wood screws and attach the cleats into at least 3 studs.
+Do some planning and figure out the height you want the french cleats to be so the cabinets and tools will be at the right height for you.
+Then use a 4′ level and some 3″ wood screws and attach the french cleats into at least 3 studs.

 I used the blue tape to mark where the studs were as well as mark the level line I struck with the 4′ level.

 Alright, at this point the sky is the limit!
-Now you can make any number of storage options for any type of tool, cabinet or rack.
+Now you can make any number of french cleat tool storage options for any type of tool, cabinet or rack.
 Put a 3/4″ spacer on the bottom if you have a smaller project.
 You can see an example like this on my Wall Clamp Storage Rack.
 This will support it and hold it off the wall using just one french cleat.

-For bigger projects I use 2 screws on each side and attach them into the sides.
-I use 1-5/8″ or 2″ screws to make sure it holds well.
+Also, for bigger projects I use 2 screws on each side of the wood cleat and attach them into the sides.
+I use 1-5/8″ or 2″ screws so it holds well.

 I’ll show you how easy it is to make a holder with an example to hold some c-clamps.

-All you need is a 3/4″ backer, a piece to stick out and hold the tool and a french cleat.
-I went a little crazy with the pocket hole jig on this one, but these c-clamps are heavy and I wanted it to stay put 🙂
+All you need is a 3/4″ backer, a piece to stick out and hold the tool and a cleat.
+I went a little crazy with the pocket hole jig on this one because these c-clamps are heavy and I wanted it to stay put 🙂

 Cut a 5 degree angle on the projecting piece that will hold the clamps so gravity would want to pull them back to the wall.
 Secure the pieces together with 1-1/4″ pocket hole screws.